 The Securities are in dematerialised form in accordance with Articles 468 et seq. of the Belgian Companies Code (the "Code").
 The Securities will be represented by a book entry in the records of the clearing system operated by the National Bank of Belgium (the "NBB") or any successor thereto (the "NBB-SSS").
 The Securities can be held by their holders through the participants in the NBB-SSS, including Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg"), SIX SIS AG ("SIX SIS") and Monte Titoli S.p.A. ("Monte Titoli").
-Accordingly, the Securities will be eligible to clear through, and therefore be accepted by, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli or other NBB-SSS participants, and investors can hold their interests in the Securities within securities accounts in Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli.
-The Securities are transferred by account transfer.
+Accordingly, the Securities will be eligible to clear through, and therefore be accepted by, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli or other NBB-SSS participants, and investors can hold their interests in the Securities within securities accounts in Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli or other NBB-SSS participants, and investors can hold their interests in the Securities are transferred by account transfer.